Ever since the first The Lord of the Rings movie was released in 2001, New Zealand has been known as the 'Home of Middle-earth'.

 The diversity of the New Zealand landscape has been a draw for filmmakers and travelers from around the world.
 Many activities and attractions offer the chance to see the film locations for yourself, as well as the many other experiences New Zealand is known for.

-Release dates for The Hobbit Trilogy:
+Release dates of The Hobbit Trilogy:

 The Hobbit: An Unexpected Journey, December 14, 2012